 Between raising brand awareness by targeting new and existing users, Facebook targeting is super helpful in segmenting out your audiences so that your content does not overlap with one another.
 This type of targeting strategy can be effective in reaching customers most likely to engage with your brand.

 Facebook cost for a paid social strategy is extremely tricky – cost per action depends on who you’re trying to reach on the platform and what action you hope they take.
 Like the other channels, the narrower your campaign gets, the more it will likely cost to reach your audience.

 TLDR: With billions of users amongst different demographics on the platform, Facebook can be a useful channel in reaching new customers and engaging with existing ones.

 With all this backend knowledge in mind, there isn’t a one-size-fits-all approach to choosing the right platform for your paid social strategy.
 These platforms can be molded to suit your brand’s marketing needs if you understand the output it will generate for your overall goals.

-When thinking about your social media marketing strategy for the rest of the year, think about who you want to reach.
+When thinking about your social media marketing strategy (including social media ads) for the rest of the year, think about who you want to reach.
 Are they professionals in an industry space?
 Are they customers you want to purchase something for your brand?
 Do you want users to read a cool new blog on your brand’s website?
 Once you understand who your audience is, use it as a north star to guide what platforms you should activate on to be successful.